mech/Notes/JavaScript/FRP/redux.md

 # Redux

+To give a bit of perspective on complex front-end application, let's consider Google Docs.
+Every time a user presses a key, a number of things need to happen (doing them all before returning to the event queue would be a recipe for an unresponsive app):

+* the new character has to be displayed on the screen
+* the caret has to be moved
+* the action has to be pushed to the local undo history
+* spell-check may have to run
+* word count and page count may need to be updated

+We want to use **distributed events**, where a single incident can trigger reactions throughout our application.
+Event emitter is how you can distribute events.

 > Data dominates.
 Data Structures, not algorithms, are central to programming - Rob Pike

 Flux == Unidirectional data flow with changes described as plain objects.